Temporary Traffic Management

 The New Zealand Transport Agency manages the State Highways.
 Traffic management applications for State Highways in the Nelson region should be made through their agents.

-Further information on Traffic Management Plans can also be found on the NZTA website
+Further information on Traffic Management Plans can be found on the NZTA website